stx3plus1/strlx/README.md

 The fetch items are defined after color options or on a separate line.

-Valid fetch items are: string, distro, hostname, kernel, cores, uptime, memory.
+Valid fetch items are: string, distro, hostname, kernel, cpu, uptime, memory.

 Read the default config file for more information on syntax.